camunda/camunda-docs/docs/self-managed/identity/user-guide/managing-user-access.md

 ### Create a custom role

-When using an existing Keycloak instance or if you want to create your own set of permissions, follow our guides to [create a new role](adding-a-role.md) and [assign it to users](assigning-a-role-to-a-user.md).
+When using an existing Keycloak instance, or if you want to create your own set of permissions, follow our guides to [create a new role](adding-a-role.md) and [assign it to users](assigning-a-role-to-a-user.md).